Student media guide to copyright law

 If you think it will be necessary to obtain a copyright, start early.
 While the time required varies, you should allow yourself months, rather than days or even weeks, to secure a copyright permission.

-The first step is to locate the copyright holder, either by using the copyright notice (for example, © 1996 Time Magazine, Inc.) or by contacting the Copyright Office in Washington, D.C.
-You can search their copyright registration records yourself on the Internet, 28 or you can pay them to do the search for you.
+The first step is to locate the copyright holder, either by using the copyright notice (for example, (copyright) 2015 Time, Inc.) or by contacting the Copyright Office in Washington, D.C.
+You can search their copyright registration records yourself on the office's website, 26 or you can pay them to do the search for you.

 Once you know who owns the copyright, you need to ask that person for permission.
 While it is probably worth an initial telephone call, particularly at a smaller or less formal organization, most copyright holders require a written request.
 Your request should include: